-General testing tools are all-in-one solutions that can test all types of vulnerabilities, including, but not limited to, Web application vulnerabilities.
+General testing tools are all-in-one solutions that can test all types of vulnerabilities.
+These include Web application vulnerabilities and others.
 They usually also include compliance testing for different standards, such as PCI DSS or ISO standard.

-A wide variety of general testing software is available on the market.
-Some of the most popular ones include OWASP WebScarab, OWASP ZAP, w3af, Acunetix and IBM AppScan.
+There is a wide range of general tools for software testing services available in the market.
+Some of the most popular ones include OWASP WebScarab, OWASP ZAP, w3af, Acunetix, and IBM AppScan.

 Testing for Specific Vulnerabilities

 Some of the tools are specialized for testing only one vulnerability (or a group of vulnerabilities).

 A brute-force attack is a type of vulnerability that can be exploited by repeatedly trying to guess the correct password.
 Although the changes for successfully cracking a strong password are close to zero (e.g. it would take billions of years to successfully crack a 15-character password), it is a good idea to conduct the test to see whether a strong password policy has been properly enforced, whether the system is able to detect the attack and whether a brute-force attack could cause a denial-of-service for certain users.

 The tools for testing brute-force password cracking will basically simulate an attack, per the specified settings.
 They can brute-force forms on Web pages, as well as HTTP authentication, FTP, MySQL and other services.
 Multiple tools are available and choosing which one to use depends on the needs of a particular test, as well as preference of the security professionals.